OpenC3/cosmos/docs.openc3.com/docs/getting-started/key_concepts.md

 ### Environment File

 COSMOS uses an [environment file](https://docs.docker.com/compose/environment-variables/env-file/) along with Docker Compose to pass environment variables into the COSMOS runtime.
 This [.env](https://github.com/OpenC3/cosmos-project/blob/main/.env) file consists of simple key value pairs that contain the version of COSMOS deployed, usernames and passwords, and much more.

+### Kubernetes

+Per [Kubernetes.io](https://kubernetes.io/), "Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+It groups containers that make up an application into logical units for easy management and discovery."
+[COSMOS Enterprise](https://openc3.com/enterprise) provides [Helm charts](https://helm.sh/docs/topics/charts/) for easy deployment to Kubernetes in various cloud environments.

+COSMOS Enterprise also provides [Terraform](https://www.terraform.io/) scripts to deploy COSMOS infrastructure on various cloud environments.

 ## Frontend